|Project LoRaWAN dust Sensor|

 Source code for the particulate matter measurement node can be found on the github page.

-To compile and upload the code to the node, platformio is used.
+Platformio is used to compile and upload the code to the node.

 To install platformio (example for Debian):

-sudo apt-get install python3-pip sudo pip3 install platformio pio update
+sudo apt install python3-pip sudo pip3 install platformio pio update

 To compile and upload: